redsanket/spark/external/hue/guide/ui/index.rst

 - create, browse, import data into, drop, view location of tables
 - create table from wizards or manually
 - list available databases and tables
-- browse table data (limited set) and metadata (can be slow: optimizations on its way)
+- browse table data (limited set) and metadata (can be slow: optimization on its way)

 .. note:: Metastore Manager is only available on clusters with Hive 0.13 (AR, MR, AB, CB, MB, NB).